 Tips For Visiting Humantay Lake

 You can never be too careful when it comes to protecting yourself from harmful UV rays.
 The higher the elevation, the harsher the effects of the sun.
-Wearing sunscreen or sunblock is essential, especially being at an altitude of 4,200 meters above sea level.
+Wearing sunscreen or sunblock is essential, especially at an altitude of 4,200 meters above sea level.

 Anytime you do any extensive outdoor activity, it’s a good idea to have a first-aid kit somewhere nearby.
 You may also wish to bring elevation sickness pills, which can help prevent illness from not acclimating properly to high elevations.